 The Volvo XC40 is the big SUVs’ fun younger cousin.
 Not that it’s a lightweight (except in actual weight): The XC40 packs most of the brainpower — multimedia, safety and driver aid tech — of the XC60 and three-row XC90, Cars.com’s Best of 2016 winner.
 It just offers it in a tidier package almost a foot shorter and about $6,000 cheaper than a comparable XC60.

-At a Volvo media preview in the Texas Hill Country, I drove the two models that will be available first, the T5 Momentum and sportier T5 R-Design, and found they pack a lot of standard features into an SUV that's both stylish and fun to drive.
+At a Volvo media preview in the Texas Hill Country, I drove the two Volvo XC40 models that will be available first, the T5 Momentum and sportier T5 R-Design, and found they pack a lot of standard features into an SUV that’s both stylish and fun to drive.
 More and less expensive versions will be available after the initial launch.
 (Per company policy, Cars.com pays for its airfare and lodging at such automaker-hosted events.)

-The launch models, which will be at dealers "in a few weeks," says Volvo, are pricier trim levels with all-wheel drive and an upgraded 248-horsepower, turbocharged 2.0-liter four-cylinder mated to an eight-speed automatic transmission.
+The launch models, which will be at dealers “in a few weeks,” says Volvo, are pricier trim levels with all-wheel drive and an upgraded 248-horsepower, turbocharged 2.0-liter four-cylinder mated to an eight-speed automatic transmission.
 The Momentum starts at $36,195 with destination; the R-Design at $38,695.
-Both AWD test cars were loaded with options; the Momentum I drove totaled $44,315, while the R-Design sticker was $45,935.
+Both all-wheel drive test cars were loaded with options; the Momentum I drove totaled $44,315, while the R-Design sticker was $45,935.

-More flavors of XC40 will follow.
+More flavors of the Volvo XC40 will follow.
 An XC40 T4 base model with front-wheel drive and a 187-horsepower, turbo 2.0-liter four-cylinder joins the lineup this summer, starting at $34,195, which is on target with the base models of rival small luxury SUVs.
 Also coming is a fancier XC40 Inscription flagship, like the XC60 and XC90, and — down the road, Volvo says — full-electric versions and a hybrid using a recently unveiled new 1.5-liter three-cylinder gasoline engine.